The Program — Reflections on the second (actually 4th) year of The Program audio series

 Secondly, I’m working on a new fiction podcast.
 Earlier this summer I received the Canada Council for the Arts grant for production of “Roddenberry fields forever”, a multi-generational audio drama set in a society in which money literally grows on trees.
 Unlike The Program, which has no set end date, Roddenberries will be a limited series in 6 parts.
 I expect to have it finished by the end of 2022, which is also when I’ll be able to test if cross-promoting multiple works of fiction through related properties is a way to grow audiences (hey, it worked for Marvel).

 This concludes the third chapter of The Program’s chronicle.
 Which is another piece of insight, actually: keeping a written record helped me gauge the show’s progress myself.
-And it now helps me identify things I was wrong about - with hindsight, the biggest misconception I had was that the show might attract attention of an existing podcast network that would pick it up.
+And it now helps me identify things I was wrong about - with hindsight, the biggest misconception I had was that the show might attract the attention of an existing podcast network that would pick it up.
 My experience (sample size of 1) with networks has been rather poor, and I would advise any other aspiring (fiction) podcasters not to spend time and energy chasing them.
 Instead, let them come to you when you become successful - which has an added bonus that at that time you probably won’t need them any longer anyway.

 These articles also give me an opportunity to thank members of The Program crew who usually stay behind the curtain: so a big bow to Nikola Plejić for keeping this website running, Ivan Turković Krnjak for being such a fantastic script doctor, and Narration Box for providing me with synthesized voices.